Physics informed machine learning with Smoothed Particle Hydrodynamics: Hierarchy of reduced Lagrangian models of turbulence: Results: Training and Evaluating Models

 \section{Results: Training and Evaluating Models}

-First we validated the methodology on "synthetic" SPH data, by training each model in the hierarchy on the SPH data and testing their ability to interpolate and extrapolate (results and discussion can be found in the Appendix \ref{sec:results}).
-For the parameterized SPH "physics-informed" models, we see the ability to learn the parameters used in generating the SPH flow data, validating the mixed mode learning algorithm.
+First, the methodology is validated on "synthetic" SPH data, by training each model in the hierarchy on the SPH data and testing their ability to interpolate and generalize.
+For example, in Fig. \ref{fig:inverse_eos_main} we see the ability for NNs embedded within the SPH framework to learn the equation of state.
+Fig. \ref{fig:inverse_eos_main} provides further validation of the mixed mode learning algorithm for performing parameter estimation by learning the parameterized SPH "physics-informed" from SPH data (see Appendix \ref{sec:results} such as Fig. \ref{fig:inverse_fig_phys_theta} for more details).
+Next, we analyze the hierarchy of models trained on weakly compressible (low Mach number) Eulerian based DNS data where the models are evolved on a coarse grained scale using $N = 12^3, 16^3, 20^3$ particles.